-&lt;sup>1 This means that when random allocation is used to allocate places in the oversubscription criteria, if one of the twins/triplets (etc) is selected through the random allocation process, the other twin/triplets etc will then be allocated a place.
+&lt;sup>1 This means that when random allocation is used to allocate places in the oversubscription criteria, if one of the twins/triplets (etc) is selected through the random allocation process, the other twin/triplets etc will then be allocated a

-&lt;sup>2 See appendix D for further information about eligibility to be registered for free school meals
+&lt;sup>3 See appendix D for further information about eligibility to be registered for free school meals

-Road) by random allocation.
+- (v) 50% of the remaining places will be offered to pupils who live within a two (2) mile radius of the main entrance gates of the Liverpool College site (situated on Molyneux Road) by random allocation.
 The two (2) mile distance is measured as a straight line.
 If there is an uneven number of remaining places, an additional place will be offered to a pupil who lives within a two mile radius of the main entrance gates.
-Proof of residence will be required (council tax bill, utility bill).

-- (vi) the remaining places, after places offered to pupils who live within a two mile radius of the main entrance gates as outlined above, will be offered on the basis of random allocation. - 4.2.2.
+Proof of residence will be required (council tax bill, utility bill). - (vi) the remaining places, after places offered to pupils who live within a two mile radius of the main entrance gates as outlined above, will be offered on the basis of random allocation. - 4.2.2.
 If there are more applicants than places available in criteria (i) to (iv), the tie-break will be via a random allocation process.
-This will be supervised by someone independent of the school. - 4.2.3 Late applications (those received after the closing date for applications) will be considered after applicants who applied on time, unless there is a valid reason for the application being received late eg. change of address. - 4.2.4.
+This will be supervised by someone independent of the school. - 4.2.3 Late applications (those received after the closing date for applications) will be considered after applicants who applied on time, unless there is a valid reason for the application being received late e.g. change of address. - 4.2.4.
 If false or misleading information is used to gain entry to Liverpool College, the application will be reconsidered and the correct level of priority given which may result in the offer of a place being withdrawn. - 4.2.5.
 Children in Year 6 of the Primary School (Preparatory School) are entitled to transfer to the Secondary school without applying further.